Rendering Ranger: R2

 is a 1995 side scrolling action video game developed by Rainbow Arts and published by Virgin Interactive for the Super Famicom.
 It was released only in Japan, and has gone on to be one of the rarest Super Famicom titles in existence.
-In June 2022, Ziggurat Interactive announced that the game would be ported to Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5, with Limited Run Games set to distribute physical copies for the Super Nintendo Entertainment System.
+In June 2022, Ziggurat Interactive announced that the game would be ported to Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5, with Limited Run Games set to distribute copies for the Super Nintendo Entertainment System.

 Gameplay

 Players control the titular Rendering Ranger, a special forces soldier tasked with defending the Earth and its remaining inhabitants from a devastating alien invasion.
 A high score screen is present and there are many different types of laser guns to acquire throughout the post-apocalyptic adventure.
 The player can choose from three to seven lives.
 However, there are no continues so practice is essential to winning the game.
 The player can take five hits before losing a life but pits automatically make him lose a life.
 Weapons are found in floating orbs, and each color holds a different kind of gun.